 We are an engineering student design team at the University of British Columbia (UBC).

-Our team consists of 60 members from across disciplines who are passionate about engineering, robotics, and the future.
+Our team consists of members across many disciplines who are passionate about engineering, robotics, and the future.

 Each year, we apply our knowledge and creative talents to build robots capable of navigating challenging

 terrain without human input, and compete against robotics teams from around the world.